Petal Pushers Garden Club (PP)

 - Petal Pushers Annual Plant Sale (May 19-20, 2022)

 “Petal Pushers Garden Club, MI” or use the icon below.

 Organized in 1957 – Federated in 1960.
 Petal Pushers was the vision of two women, Gladys Seseman & Claudia Rice in 1957.
 Their first program book included a constitution, by-laws, a garden creed, and a list of officers and members.

 Through the years the club has been involved in many activities throughout the community.
 These activities have changed over time, but they always involve ways to enhance and beautify our surroundings.
 Kalamazoo in Bloom, which involves Bronson Park and Portage Center, are activities that we contribute to as well as working with Alzheimer patients in ‘touch & feel’ activities, with flowers and greens.
 Our club participates in the annual KGC Greens Sale with creative gifts, and arrangements, plus set up, floor work and tear down.

 In 2008 the club had its first plant sale.
-The plants for the sale come from club member’s yards and the yards of their friends.
-This sale in now in its 7th year and has become a favorite of all plant sales in the area.
+The plants for the sale come from club member’s yards and the yards of friends.
+This sale in now in its 11th year and has become a favorite of all plant sales in the area.